AC Operating Cost Calculator

 3 tonnes20 SEER2$72 – $110$145 – $220

-*Based on Ontario TOU off-peak-biased operation, ~8 hrs/day, 90 cooling days, OER applied.
-Actual costs vary with usage timing, home insulation, and whether TOU or Tiered billing applies.
+*Based on Ontario TOU off-peak-biased operation, approximately 8 hours per day and 90 cooling days per year, with OER applied.
+Actual costs vary based on usage timing, home insulation, and whether TOU or Tiered billing applies.
+Regular AC tune-ups in Hamilton can help maintain efficiency and keep operating costs closer to the lower end of the range.

 Ontario TOU Billing and Your Hamilton Summer Bill

 Weekdays 7 PM–7 AM; all-day weekends and holidays.
-Best time to run your AC, charge EVs, and do high-draw appliances.
-Pre-cool your home here before peak hours begin.
+Best time to run your AC, charge EVs, and use high-draw appliances.
+Pre-cool your home during these hours, and consider upgrading to an energy-efficient Goodman air conditioner to maximize savings before peak rates begin.

 I'm on Tiered billing, not TOU.
 Which is better for Hamilton AC users?